humming80/humming80.github.io/index.md

 ### **Reseach Areas**

-Yuanyuan is currently co-leading the ML-for-Systems research efforts in GSL.
-Her other research interests include Systems for ML, HTAP, big data, and graph databases.
+Yuanyuan is currently co-leading the ML-for-Systems and graph analytics research efforts in GSL.
+Her other research interests include Systems for ML, HTAP, big data, and query optimization.

 ### **Past Research**